-How Contact Centers Can Improve Identity-centered Security
+How Contact Centers Can Better Utilize Identity Centered Security

 Contact centers play a crucial role in customer interaction but require robust security to protect data.
 Statista reported that data breaches rose to 125 million cases in 2020.
 This is why identity-centric security for contact centers is crucial to secure identity information.